Ryse: Son of Rome: Reception

 Critics also had divided opinions on the game's multiplayer.
 Camron thought that it was a nice addition to the game, even though he thought it lacked the complexity a multiplayer mode should have, and that it failed to extend the game's longevity.
 Miller echoed this statement, and thought that the multiplayer mode failed to hook players.
 Walton thought that players would not return the mode after experiencing it once, and he described the mode as "bland".
 Albert, in contrast, considered the mode a unique addition to the game, and thought that it had successfully added some strategy elements to the game.
 Chris Carter from Destructoid thought that the multiplayer mode was better than the game's main campaign.
 He described it as a "pleasant surprise".

-The amount of content featured in the game received mixed reviews.
-Miller thought that the game only revolved around one idea, which led to its simplistic gameplay.
-Camron and Cooper thought that the campaign was too short for most players.
-Shoemaker thought that for a full-priced game, it lacked content.
-Reiner further criticized the game's low replay value.
-Carter advocated that players purchase the game when its price dropped.
-He added that while the game features many ideas, most of them failed to deliver.

-While no exact sales figure was revealed, Yerli expressed his disappointment with the sales of Ryse for the Xbox One in August 2014, blaming the low sales of the Xbox One.

 Controversy

 A Federal Trade Commission investigation uncovered an undisclosed paid endorsement deal between Microsoft Studios and Machinima Inc. Microsoft Studios paid for fake organic reviews, and bound Machinima Inc. to "not portray [Microsoft], the Xbox One, or the Launch Titles in a negative manner".
 Ryse: Son of Rome was specifically listed in the FTC document as being one of the titles to receive fake reviews, and price quotes for these reviews range between $15,000 and $30,000.